 ‘Stress is what happens in your brain and body when something you care about is at stake.’
 Kelly McGonigal

-I have chosen one definition of stress from the dictionary:
+I have chosen another dictionary definition of stress below:

-In our busy, fast-paced worlds, we use stress in many contexts and lumped together in one big bucket of stress.
-From minor irritants to stressful events, such as death, illness, natural disasters, man-made disasters, and loss of a job.
+In our busy, fast-paced worlds, we use stress in many contexts and lump it together in one big bucket of stress.
+From minor irritants to stressful events, such as death, illness, relationship breakdowns, natural disasters, and loss of a job.

-Here is a powerful way to better manage and conquer an overload of stress you may be experiencing.
-It will help you improve your mindset.
+Here is a powerful way to improve your mindset and conquer an overload of stress you may be experiencing.
 First, imagine a line or continuum of stress.
 Next, draw a line across a page.
 On the left-hand side are severe stressors, what we might call traumatic events.

 Daily stressors and activities of everyday life create the greatest stress